rveciana/BasemapTutorial/docs/utilities.rst

 * Note that it's not a basemap method, but a separate function
 * lon0 The starting or ending longitude for the final grid.
 The value must be in the interval of the input longitudes, so sometimes must be set as the starting, and others as the ending with the start argument
 * datain the input data array, that will be re-ordered according to the longitudes
 * lonsin the input longitudes to be shifted.
-It's a 1D nump arra, but doesn't have to be in a regular interval
+It's a 1D numpy array, but doesn't have to be in a regular interval
 * start argument, which is True by default, sets if the lon0 is the longitude of the initial longitude or the final one at the output array
 * cyclic sets the longitude value where the longitudes start again to lon0
 * The function returns the re-ordered data and the shifted longitudes